-Net cash used by investing activities was \$35,012 for the first six months of 2010 compared to \$51,459 for the first six months of 2009.
-The net cash used by investing activities in the first six months of 2010 was primarily due to capital expenditures and the acquisitions of Albora and Asiasoft, which was partially offset by cash proceeds of \$3,924 from our sale of land and building in EMEA.
-The net cash used by investing activities in the first six months of 2009 was primarily due to capital expenditures and the acquisitions of VAD and Vantex.
+Net cash used by investing activities was \$48,870 for the first nine months of 2010 compared to \$61,166 for the first nine months of 2009.
+The net cash used by investing activities in the first nine months of 2010 was primarily driven by capital expenditures and the acquisitions of interAct, Albora and Asiasoft, partially offset by cash proceeds of \$3,924 from the sale of land and building in EMEA.
+The net cash used by investing activities in the first nine months of 2009 was primarily due to capital expenditures and the acquisitions of VAD and Vantex.

-Net cash used by financing activities was \$167,921 for the first six months of 2010 compared to \$113,947 for the first six months of 2009.
-The net cash used by financing activities in the first six months of 2010 primarily reflects our repurchase of \$152,285 of Class A Common Stock and the net repayments of \$29,904 on our revolving credit facilities and unsecured term loan, partially offset by \$12,654 in proceeds from the exercise of stock options.
-The net cash used by financing activities in the first six months of 2009 primarily reflects the net repayment of \$135,930 for our revolving credit facilities, partially offset by \$19,623 in proceeds from the exercise of stock options.
+Net cash provided by financing activities was \$190,233 for the first nine months of 2010 and net cash used by financing activities was \$12,738 for the first nine months of 2009.
+During the first nine months of 2010, we issued \$300,000 in senior unsecured notes due in 2017.
+These proceeds, along with net proceeds of \$40,275 from borrowings on our revolving credit and other debt facilities, were partially used to fund the operational needs discussed above.
+During the first nine months of 2010, we also repurchased \$152,285 of Class A Common Stock and made scheduled repayments of \$9,375 under our unsecured term loan.
+These factors, plus \$13,240 from exercise of stock options, generated the net cash inflow in the current year to date.
+The net cash used by financing activities in the first nine months of 2009 primarily reflects our net repayments of \$42,781 on our debt facilities, partially offset by \$26,636 in proceeds from the exercise of stock options.